MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-javascript-vector-index-query.md

 [!INCLUDE[NoSQL](../includes/appliesto-nosql.md)]

-The Azure Cosmos DB for NoSQL vector search feature is in preview.
-Before you use this feature, you must first register for the preview.
+Before you use Vector Indexing and Search, you must first enable the feature.
 This article covers the following steps:

-1. Registering for the preview of Vector Search in Azure Cosmos DB for NoSQL
+1. Enabling the Vector Search in Azure Cosmos DB for NoSQL feature.

-1. Setting up the Azure Cosmos DB container for vector search
+2. Setting up the Azure Cosmos DB container for vector search

-1. Authoring vector embedding policy
+3. Authoring vector embedding policy

-1. Adding vector indexes to the container indexing policy
+4. Adding vector indexes to the container indexing policy

-1. Creating a container with vector indexes and vector embedding policy
+5. Creating a container with vector indexes and vector embedding policy

-1. Performing a vector search on the stored data
+6. Performing a vector search on the stored data

 This guide walks through the process of creating vector data, indexing the data, and then querying the data in a container.